Excalizan/Scrypte/README.md

 # Scrypte
-Telegram bot to download all kinds of media.
+Telegram bot to download media from Instagram, Youtube and Spotify